engageub/InternetIncome/README.md

 <img src="https://i.ibb.co/DKbwPN1/imgonline-com-ua-twotoone-2ck-Xl1-JPvw2t-D1.jpg" width="100%" height="300"/>

-* Disclaimer: This branch is a test branch and it is still being tested or in the development phase.
+* Disclaimer: This branch is for advanced users.

 This script lets you earn income by sharing your internet bandwidth.
 The income is passive and you don't have to do anything after the setup but keep getting payouts to your account.